Your journey through the Airport

 A range of refreshments are also available at vending machines both by check-in and on the lower level of the Departure Lounge.

-Social distancing should be maintained at times and additional seating has been provided for passengers whilst they wait for their departure.
+Social distancing should be maintained at all times and additional seating has been provided for passengers whilst they wait for their departure.
 Sanitiser stations are located throughout the Departure Lounge.

 Passengers are now required to scan their own boarding card at the Departure Gate, with handling agent staff on hand to assist passengers whilst remaining behind protective screens.